WebWallen/blog/README.md

-# blog
-My portfolio site desperately needs a blog....
+My portfolio site desperately needs a blog.
 I might as well build it publicly.
 Enjoy!

 Gonna brainstorm blog ideas and stick them here to save my future self some trouble (steal them at your own peril)...